Privacy Policy

 The publications on the company website may contain the following content: Information about services, advertising, customer contact, information about our events and current industry-specific news.
 Every user is free to publish personal data through activities.

-Joint Controllership
+Joint Controllership:

 The legal basis for data processing is Art.
 6 para.
 1 sentence 1 lit. f GDPR.